Fitzroy Football Club: Post-AFL

-The original Fitzroy Football Club came out of administration after the merger of the playing operations in late 1998.
+The original Fitzroy Football Club came out of administration after its AFL operations were absorbed by Brisbane, in late 1998.
 The shareholders voted to continue the club, and Fitzroy then developed a partnership with the Coburg Lions in the VFL.
 Coburg were known as the Coburg-Fitzroy Lions for just over a season (from August 1999 until the end of 2000).
-However, when Coburg entered into an affiliation with the AFL's Richmond Football Club, the Fitzroy connection was abandoned.